 Some bars and restaurants are notorious for charging exorbitant amounts for meals or drinks.
 If you can’t pay the bill, they will accompany you to an ATM to demand more money.
 To avoid falling victim to these scams, ask for the menu with prices listed clearly before ordering.

 Unfortunately, some taxi drivers are an accomplice in the scam.
 For this reason, you should never ask a taxi driver for a bar or restaurant recommendation and decline if they offer to take you to a nearby entertainment venue.
 It’s always a good idea to contact a taxi from a reputable city taxi company.

 Is Budapest safe to travel alone

-If the thought of visiting Budapest alone is causing you anxiety due to safety concerns, don’t fret!
+If you're worried about visiting Budapest alone, don’t fret!
 It’s one of the best big cities to start your travel journey on your own.
 With a high location score of 76 according to Travel Safe Abroad, Budapest is a safe city to explore for solo travelers.